katemae/esports-modeling/index.md

 ## DSC 80 Project
 ***By Katelyn Abille and Aneesh Pamula*** <br> <br>
-Curated by students of DSC 80, this academic project is a continuation of our previous exploratory data analysis performed on League of Legends 2022 competitive matche data.
+Curated by students of DSC 80, this academic project is a continuation of our previous exploratory data analysis performed on League of Legends 2022 competitive matches data.
 Our website stands as a holistic report of our findings, demonstrating the process of cleaning, transforming, and fitting our data for a prediction model, as well as assessing the fairness of our model.
 > Our exploratory data analysis on this dataset can be found here:
 > <br> [An Analysis of Renekton's Presence During the 2022 Season of Professional League of Legends](https://katemae.github.io/esports-data-report/).